jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 This project dives deep into the TuyaMCU parts of ESPHome.
 While the implementation is robust, getting information on what it does, how it does it and why has been quite a journey.
 I hope this helps someone else.
+See the issues section for mods, and explanations of various parts of these stoves.

 TuyaMCU Docs. https://esphome.io/components/tuya.html